helpermethod/up/README.md

 > Tired of repeatedly typing `cd ..` to walk up the directory tree?
 Fed up with defining aliases to jump to the first, second or nth parent directory? `up` to the rescue!

-up is a tiny shell function which allows you to jump to any parent directory by its name.
+up is a tiny shell function which allows you to jump to a parent directory by its name.

 ## :sparkles: Features